 Teenagers can find summer work in a variety of businesses, but summer hiring is more common in certain industries.
-While 10 percent of all summer new hires in Oregon were teens in 2016, they made up 18 percent of hires in arts, entertainment, and recreation, 18 percent in accommodation and food services, and 13 percent of new hires in retail trade.
-Teens were 10 percent of new summer hires in agriculture and related industries, and the public sector.
+While 10 percent of all summer new hires in Oregon were teens in 2017, they made up 19 percent of new hires in accommodation and food services; 17 percent of new hires in arts, entertainment, and recreation; and 14 percent of new hires in retail trade.
+Teens were 13 percent of summer new hires in public administration and 11 percent of summer new hires in agriculture and related industries.
 Other sectors were less likely to hire teens.

-The list of industries with the most teen new hires during the summer is topped by food services and drinking places.
-About 28 percent of newly hired teens worked in food services, which had more than 9,000 new hires in the third quarter of 2016.
+The list of industries hiring the most teens during the summer is topped by food services and drinking places.
+About 28 percent of newly hired teens worked in food services, which hired more than 10,000 teens in the third quarter of 2017.

-Administrative and support services made up 7 percent of summer new teen hires.
+Administrative and support services made up 6 percent of teen new hires.
 This group of businesses includes temporary help agencies, which hire a lot of 14 to 18 year olds who work for a variety of businesses.

-Another big source of summer hiring is crop production, which accounted for 6 percent of all teen summer new hires in 2016.
+Another big source of summer hiring is crop production, which accounted for 8 percent of all teen new hires in summer 2017.

 Highest Paying Industries for Teens

 Newly hired teens who work throughout the summer are bringing home more cheddar than just a few years ago.
-According to the latest data from third quarter 2015 (2016 earnings data are not yet available), the average earnings of teens working in Oregon were $952 per month.
+According to the latest data from third quarter 2016, the average earnings of teens working in Oregon was $942 per month.

-Teens working summer jobs in construction and manufacturing tend to make the fattest stacks, with average monthly earnings over $1,600.
-In the summer of 2016, more than 1,700 teens were hired in manufacturing, and nearly 1,300 were hired in construction.
+Teens working summer jobs in construction tend to make the fattest stacks, with average monthly earnings of more than $1,600.
+Oregon construction businesses hired 1,400 teens in summer 2017.
+Another lucrative summer job is manufacturing, with average monthly earnings over $1,400.
+Oregon manufacturers hired 1,800 teens in summer 2017.
 Most of those hires were probably 18 years old because minors are prohibited from working hazardous occupations such as using power driven woodworking machines and power saws, or work in demolition and roofing.
 A list of prohibited hazardous occupations is available on BOLI’s Employment of Minors brochure.